dtjohnson/typeshield/README.md

 const myVar: number = 5;
 assertValue(isFoo, myVar); // throws AssertionError: Expected value to match 'isFoo' but received: 5
 ```
 In this example the error message isn't very friendly.
 You can make the message more friendly by using the optional 4th parameter.
-This parameter is an expectation message and it is a sentence fragment that follows `'expected variable to '`:
+This parameter is an expectation message and it is a sentence fragment that follows `'expected value to '`:
 ```ts
 assertValue(isFoo, myVar, 'myVar', 'be a Foo'); // throws AssertionError: Expected 'myVar' to be a Foo but received: 5
 ```

 The downside of this approach is that you need to specify the expectation each time you make a value assertion.
 There is a better alternative approach.
-The [[Guard]] and [[Validator]] type includes an additional optional `expectation` property that allows you to attach the expectation directly to the function.
+The [[Guard]] and [[Validator]] types include an additional optional `expectation` property that allows you to attach the expectation directly to the function.
 To use it:
 ```ts
 (isFoo as Guard).expectation = 'be a Foo';

 // From now on:
 assertValue(isFoo, myVar); // throws AssertionError: Expected value to be a Foo but received: 5
 ```
-Most of the prebuild guards in Guardian use this property to set more helpful messages, which is why the example with [[isString]] above looked good.
+Most of the prebuilt guards in Guardian use this property to set more helpful messages, which is why the example with [[isString]] above looked good.

 ### Assert Property Decorator